FarronF/limerick-council-meetings/meetings/2016/03/14-Full Meeting of Limerick City and County Council/Minutes - Special Meeting of Limerick City and County Council 18th January 2016.md

 • Identify viable structural and non-structural measures and options for managing the

-flood risks for localised high-risk areas.---
+flood risks for localised high-risk areas.
+---
 2

 • Work towards strategic Flood Risk Management Plan (FRMP) that sets out the